mydepsoftware/mydepsoftware.github.io/getting_started.md

 			</li>
         			<li> Print: Print the interface using the printer.
 From this menu a pdf can be generated directly (on macOS) or by using a pdfPrinter.</li>
 			<li> Export</li>
-           		<li> Export: Open a popupmenu for exporting the interface as displayed in the following image.
+           		<li> Export: Open a popup menu for exporting the interface as displayed in the following image.
 The following parameters can be choosen:
              	 		<ul>
                 				<li>	Output format: A5 to A0 or personalized by specifying the width and height.</li>
                 				<li> Resolution: 75, 150, 300 or 600 dpi.</li>